nhost/nhost/.changeset/strong-impalas-marry.md

 'hasura-auth': patch
 ---

-Improve the logging of SMTP errors
+Improve the logging of the SMTP errors

 When an email could not be sent, the logs where too limited.
 As a result, it was not possible to know the reason why emails could not be sent, nor knowing why hasura-auth was returning an HTTP 500 error.